North Shore, New Zealand: Māori history

 The Tainui migratory canoe visited Maungauika / North Head around the year 1350 (watercolour by Caroline Harriet Abraham in the 1850s).

 Tāmaki Māori settlement of the Auckland Region began around the 13th or 14th centuries.
 The Devonport area was one of the earliest settled in the region, known to be settled by Tāmaki Māori ancestor Peretū.
 Toi-te-huatahi and his followers settled and intermarried with these early peoples.
 Around the year 1350, the Tainui migratory canoe visited the North Shore, stopping at the freshwater spring southwest of Maungauika / North Head, and at the Waiake Lagoon (Deep Creek).

 Boat Rock (Te Nihokiore, "The Rat's Tooth") in the Waitematā Harbour southwest of Birkenhead was a location of great significance to Tāmaki Māori.
 The rock was the location where Te Arawa chief Kahumatamomoe placed a mauri stone (a stone of religious significance), naming the Waitematā ("The Waters of the Stone") after the stone.

 Over time, many of the early Tāmaki Māori people of the North Shore identified as Ngā Oho.
 While the poor soils of the central North Shore acted as a barrier to agriculture and settlement, people settled the coastal margins, most notably the volcanic south-east, Long Bay (Te Oneroa ō Kahu), Kauri Point in Chatswood, and Tauhinu at Greenhithe.
 Stonefield gardens were constructed on the volcanic hills to the south-east, where crops such as uwhi yam, Taro and kūmara.

 An ara (traditional path) connected Lucas Creek and the Ōkura River.
 This was used as a portage, where waka could be hauled overland between the two bodies of water.
 Numerous archaeological sites are found on the banks of the Lucas Creek and the Ōteha valley, because of its importance as a transportation node.
 Similar portages linked Shoal Bay (Oneoneroa) at St Leonards Bay, and Kukuwaka ("Scratched Waka"), a portage between Ngataringa Bay and Narrow Neck Beach, located underneath the reclaimed land at Waitemata Golf Club, which was underwater during king tides.
-Browns Bay was often a stopping point on journeys, for Māori travelling between the north and Tāmaki Makaurau to the south.
+Browns Bay was often a stopping point on journeys, for Māori travelling between the north and Auckland to the south.

 For much of Māori history, the North Shore acted as a buffer zone, between Te Tai Tokerau Māori in the north and Tāmaki Māori tribes in the south.